Parents are a child’s first and most important teachers.

 – Author Unknown

-As a parent myself, I have learnt a lot since my daughter started Prep this year!
-However, things that may come naturally to me, as an experienced early years teacher, such as listening to my daughter read her home readers, may seem daunting, terrifying or even stressful for other parents.
+As a parent myself, I have learned a lot since my daughter started Kindergarten this year!
+However, things that may come naturally to me, as an experienced primary teacher, such as listening to my daughter read her home readers, may seem daunting, terrifying or even stressful for other parents.
 Especially if it’s their first child, it’s the unknown that can be the hardest.

 The more parents know about what to do, the less daunting it will be.
 And, the more likely they are going to spend the time listening to their child read, which we all know is a crucial element in the learning to read process.